Deconstructing Superintelligence: Identity, Self-Modification and Diff\'erance: Inclosure, Diff erance, and Scope

 \subsection{Diff\'erance}

-Derrida's \emph{diff\'erance} \cite{derrida1982differance,derrida1976grammatology,derrida1988limited} names the joint operation of differential individuation and temporal-contextual deferral in the constitution of identity.
-A mark is what it is through contrasts with other marks; it persists as a mark only through iterability.
-The two features are inseparable, and their inseparability is constitutive: identity is neither given by unmediated self-presence (a point developed against Husserl \cite{husserl1973experience}) nor secured by a stable totality of distinctions, but borne by the trace whose differential content and temporal deferral condition each other reciprocally.

-In the operator formalism, $\hat D$ expresses differential individuation and $\hat U$ expresses contextual deferral; their non-commutation $[\hat U,\hat D]\neq0$ (Theorem~\ref{thm:propagation}) is the failure of stable totalisation that \emph{diff\'erance} identifies as constitutive.
-The diagonal of Corollary~\ref{cor:diag} is the trace that cannot be stabilised under its own iteration.
-Class $\mathbf{A}$'s condition~(iii) is iterability imposed as an architectural requirement: the self-model must be able to cite its features across apparatus-changes or it is not a self-model.
-Condition~(ii) is the move that makes the requirement structurally unsatisfiable without a supplement: the apparatus sustaining iterability is itself subject to the deferral it was supposed to underwrite.
-The propagation theorem is what iterability encounters in this setting.
+Priest \cite{priest1994derrida} and Livingston \cite{livingston2010formalizing,livingston2012politics} situate \emph{diff\'erance} as inclosure at the level of philosophical logic.
+Derrida's \emph{diff\'erance} \cite{derrida1982differance,derrida1976grammatology,derrida1988limited} names the joint operation of differential individuation and temporal deferral in the constitution of identity.
+The two are inseparable, and their inseparability is constitutive: identity is neither given by unmediated self-presence (a point Derrida develops against Husserl \cite{husserl1973experience}) nor secured by a stable totality of distinctions, but borne by the trace, whose differential content and temporal deferral condition each other.
+In the operator formalism, $\hat D$ expresses differential individuation and $\hat U$ expresses deferral.
+Their non-commutation $[\hat U,\hat D]\neq0$ (Theorem~\ref{thm:propagation}) is the failure of stable totalisation that \emph{diff\'erance} identifies as constitutive, and the diagonal of Corollary~\ref{cor:diag} is the trace that cannot be stabilised under its own iteration.
+Class $\mathbf{A}$'s condition~(iii) is iterability imposed as an architectural requirement: the self-model must cite its features across changes in $\hat D$ or it is not a self-model.
+Condition~(ii) makes that requirement unsatisfiable without a supplement, since $\hat D$, the operator sustaining iterability, is itself subject to the deferral it was to underwrite.